Samuel Goldwyn Productions: History

 After the sale of his previous firm Goldwyn Pictures, Samuel Goldwyn organized his productions beginning in February 1923, initially in a partnership with director George Fitzmaurice (Metro-Goldwyn-Mayer, created by merger in April 1924, bears Goldwyn's name, but he did not produce films there).
 Goldwyn Production's first release, Potash and Perlmutter, successfully opened in Baltimore on September 6, 1923.

 Some of the early productions bear the name "Howard Productions", named for Goldwyn's wife Frances Howard, who married Goldwyn in 1925.
 In the 1920s, Goldwyn released films through Associated First National.
 Throughout the 1930s, Goldwyn released most of his films through United Artists.
 Beginning in 1941, Goldwyn released most of his films through RKO Radio Pictures.

-With consistently high production values and directors like John Ford and Howard Hawks, Goldwyn consistently received Academy Award for Best Picture nominations: Arrowsmith (1931), Dodsworth (1936), Dead End (1937), Wuthering Heights (1939), and The Little Foxes (1941).
+With consistently high production values and directors like John Ford and Howard Hawks, Goldwyn frequently received Academy Award for Best Picture nominations: Arrowsmith (1931), Dodsworth (1936), Dead End (1937), Wuthering Heights (1939), and The Little Foxes (1941).
 In 1946, he won best picture for The Best Years of Our Lives.

 Through the 1940s and 1950s, many of Goldwyn's films starred Danny Kaye.
 Goldwyn's final production was the 1959 version of Porgy and Bess.

 Elements for many films produced by Samuel Goldwyn Productions between 1929 and 1955 are held by the Academy Film Archive as part of the Samuel Goldwyn Collection.